After 2 Years of Migraine Relief, They are Back

 To get through these few months while my piercing site fully heals, I’ve reinstated every tactic from my former migraine days.

-I’m using my back buddy to reduce the tension in my shoulder, washing my hair with mint shampoo, balancing my diet, getting plenty of sleep, and rubbing migraine gel on the back of my neck.
+I’m using my back buddy (amazon) to reduce the tension in my shoulder, washing my hair with mint shampoo, balancing my diet, getting plenty of sleep, and rubbing migraine gel on the back of my neck.

 The Back Buddy helps me find migraine relief.